Murray Gleeson: Chief Justice of Australia

 In May 1998, Gleeson was appointed Chief Justice of the High Court of Australia, replacing Sir Gerard Brennan.
 He was the first Chief Justice of a state supreme court to be appointed Chief Justice of the High Court since Samuel Griffith, whose own state Chief Justiceship preceded the formation of the High Court.
 He is also the first Chief Justice not to have been made a knight (however, Australia had ceased the practice of awarding knighthoods some years previously).
 During his tenure as Chief Justice, Gleeson actively maintained the importance of judicial independence in the face of increasing executive government power and public anger with court decisions.
 He also spoke out against the use of torture, forced confessions and detention without trial.

 His tenure as Chief Justice was also characterised by a large number of joint judgments, and a relatively frequent number of judgments that clearly and plainly provide the Court's ratio decidendi.
 In 2020, at least six former associates of Dyson Heydon, another member of the bench led by Murray Gleeson, accused Heydon of sexual harassment, and one alleged that another judge, Michael McHugh had told Murray Gleeson about one of alleged acts.

 On 30 July 2008, it was announced that Federal Court justice Robert French would succeed Gleeson as Chief Justice.
 In accordance with the Australian Constitution, he retired from the High Court on 29 August 2008, the day before his 70th birthday.
 The occasion was marked by a ceremonial sitting of the High Court in Canberra.

 Court of Final Appeal of Hong Kong

-On 7 November 2008, Gleeson was appointed a non-permanent judge of the Court of Final Appeal of the Hong Kong Special Administrative Region.
-He is given a Chinese name "紀立信" (Jyutping: gei2lap6seon3) by the Hong Kong Judiciary.
+On 7 November 2008, Gleeson was appointed a non-permanent judge of the Court of Final Appeal of the Hong Kong Special Administrative Region and served until 29 February 2024.
+He was given a Chinese name, "紀立信" (Jyutping: gei2lap6seon3) by the Hong Kong Judiciary.